 If you're at all familiar with gambling and casinos owned by Native American tribes specifically, then you may know that gaming venues around San Diego are extremely competitive.
 In fact, most local casinos are on par with their Las Vegas counterparts.
 Sure, it doesn't replace heading to Sin City, but when the gambling bug hits, you have some fine establishments to choose from.
 Here are the top picks for Native American casinos around San Diego.

-Sure, this well-established casino might not have a fancy resort (yet), but Viejas gets the nod in these rankings because it is a master at diversifying.
+The Viejas Casino & Resort has two hotels, one of which is adults-only, six restaurants, a spa, and two pools.
 Viejas Entertainment puts on top-notch concerts at the casino and around town, and the Viejas Outlet shopping center is probably the standard for upscale outlet shopping.
 The casino recently underwent an expansion, including a new upscale V Lounge bar.
 Plus, Viejas's freeway access is the easiest of all the casinos.

 Second, only by a hair, Barona Valley Ranch Resort and Casino is a gorgeous complex set in the picturesque Barona Valley north of Lakeside.
 Done in a ranch motif, the casino has an airy, roomy feel with a nice variety of table games.
 Not only does Barona have a beautiful hotel on grounds, but it also has the acclaimed Barona Creek Golf Club, which is one of the top courses in the state.

 Pechanga Resort and Casino comes in at a close third place only because of one reason—it is located in Temecula, across the San Diego County line in Riverside County.
 Other than that, everything about Pechanga is top-notch, which is why it is the largest casino in California.
 A beautifully appointed four-diamond hotel complements an enormous and spacious casino with great dining.
 Freeway access is easy, and Pechanga puts on stellar concerts and sporting events.
 It's worth the drive.